MikeTaylor/palaeo-archbishop/phylo/README.md

 ## Analysis

-The analysis for the present study was run on a MacBook Pro with MacOS High Sierra v10.13.6, using [TNT version 1.5 for Mac 64 with no taxon limit](http://www.lillo.org.ar/phylogeny/tnt/tnt-mac-no-tax-limit.zip), version of May 2020.
-This is [available from Fundación Miguel](http://www.lillo.org.ar/phylogeny/tnt/).
+The analysis for the present study was run on a MacBook Pro with MacOS High Sierra v10.13.6, using [TNT version 1.5 for Mac 64 with no taxon limit](http://www.lillo.org.ar/phylogeny/tnt/tnt-mac-no-tax-limit.zip), version of May 2020 (Many versions have been released as "1.5").
+This software is [available from Fundación Miguel](http://www.lillo.org.ar/phylogeny/tnt/).
 To replicate the present results, this program should be downloaded and unpacked in a directory called `tnt`.

 The intention is to replicate the protocol of Mannion et al. (2019), which is described on pages 12-13 of [the PDF](https://royalsocietypublishing.org/doi/pdf/10.1098/rsos.191057) as follows: